larryhastings/drafty/README.md

 naturally, a "luid" is a Locally Unique IDentifier.
 LUIDs are names associated with data coming from or going out over the network.
 They're allocated locally, and are only guaranteed to be unique on the node where they were allocated.
+Thus, if you send a luid to another server, e.g. as metadata as part of a request, the other server probably shouldn't use that luid as a key in a dictionary, as it's not guaranteed to be unique in their namespace.

 One aspect of our design is that the various server nodes don't maintain permanent open connections to each other.